Helper2020/Yahtzee-simple-version/README.md

 Yahtzee mini project
 WEEK 04

 This program will suggest what dice a player should hold after the second roll during the first turn.
 All possible choices are evaluated for the hand.
 The setwith the highest expect value will be suggested.
+This works for the simplifed version of Yahtzee